 Financial– Established paternity helps to ensure a child receives financial support from their father.
 A court needs to establish paternity in order for the child to receive child support from the father.
 It also gives the child other financial benefits of social security, life insurance, pensions, retirement and inheritances.
 Without established paternity, the child has no access to these benefits.

 Medical- Medical information is vitally important for the child.
-Paternity helps give medical background of the father regarding disease and any genetic traits of the family lineage that may affect the child’s health.
+Paternity helps give the medical background of the father regarding disease and any genetic traits of the family lineage that may affect the child’s health.
 A child may also be added to the father’s medical insurance policy with established paternity.

-Access to Information Concerning the Child– A legal father will have access to information related to school, medical records, any juvenile court proceedings, criminal proceedings that may involve the child.
+Access to Information Concerning the Child– A legal father will have access to information related to school, medical records, any juvenile court proceedings, or criminal proceedings that may involve the child.

 At Hunter Law, we are committed to helping you with your paternity concerns and legal issues.
 Establishing paternity in the state of Florida can be a complex and emotional undertaking without some legal counsel.